Uninett/Argus-frontend/README.md

 #### Production environment
 Serve `runtime-config.json` file with the **configuration** variables.
 It must be accessible as `%YOUR_FRONTEND_BASE_URL%/runtime-config.json`.

+Alternatively, you can configure the application via **environment** variables if using the production-oriented Docker image defined in `./docker/Dockerfile`.
+This image will automatically produce a `runtime-config.json` from the environment variables exported to the container, as well as other variables provided in the `./docker/runtime-config-template.json`.
+Read more in the [docker/README.md](docker/README.md).

 #### Variables
 These **environment** variables are available: